Wahid Satay: Career

-Following his huge success in Pontianak, Wahid Satay was promoted from assistant painter to full-time actor with a three-year contract.
+Following his huge success in Pontianak, Wahid was promoted from assistant painter to full-time actor with a three-year contract.
 Wahid was not only competent in the field of acting, but also singing.
-Besides his skills in front of the camera, Wahid also performs live shows to promote his films.
-Up to this day, Wahid still get many invitations to perform live on stage.
+Besides his skills in front of the camera, Wahid also performed live shows to promote his films.
+Up to his death, Wahid still got many invitations to perform live on stage.
 During his Cathay Keris Studio days, Wahid represented his studios at the Asia Pacific Film Festivals in Tokyo, Manila and Hong Kong.

 As an actor with Cathay Keris Studios, Wahid starred in numerous lead and supporting actor comic parts, which led him to be labelled "the Jerry Lewis of Singapore and Malaya".

-Apart from his iconic comedic role in 50 and 60s era, He also rose to fame with another comedic actor, Mat Sentul in the same period.
-Thus both of them had involved together in numerous comedy films of those era such as Pak Pandir Moden, 2 kali 5, etc.
+Apart from his iconic comedic roles during the 1950s and 1960s, he also rose to fame with another comedic actor, Mat Sentul in the same period.
+Thus both of them were involved together in numerous comedy films of those eras such as Pak Pandir Moden, 2 Kali 5, etc.

+Personal life and death

+Satay suffered from diabetes and heart disease.
+He died from complications of diabetes on 22 May 2023, at the age of 93.
+Satay was found dead on his bed by one of his granddaughters (on the maternal line), Mahirah Mohd Yassin and was already a widower for 28 years for his wife, Azimah Mohd Talib has since died in 1995.
+He was subsequently buried at the Pusara Aman Muslim cemetery at Lim Chu Kang.